What’s at Stake - Fight for Families

 In-vitro fertilization (IVF) describes a technique where a female’s eggs and male’s sperm are combined in a special laboratory in order to create an embryo(s).
 Depending on the diagnosis and age of the woman, an embryo or embryos are transferred to the woman’s uterus through her cervix to enhance the chances of pregnancy.

-As of today, IVF is open and accessible in all 50 states and Washington, DC.
 With Roe v.
-Wade no longer law and now in the hands of state lawmakers, in the future, some new legislation intended to restrict or ban abortion may include language that is unclear or specifically targets in-vitro embryos, including:
+Wade no longer law and in the hands of state lawmakers, some new legislation intended to restrict or ban abortion may include language that is unclear or specifically targets in-vitro embryos, including:

 • The ability to do testing on embryos, such as genetic testing